-ii.
+II.
 Alien In-State Student Status

 - 1. An alien is entitled to classification as an in-state refugee student if such person has been granted refugee status in accordance with all applicable laws of the United States and has met all other requirements for domicile. - 2.
 In accordance with the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (P.L.
 104-208; 110 Stat.
-3009-546), a person who was not a citizen or legal resident of the United States or who is without lawful immigration status is not entitled to classification as an in-state student pursuant to ARS §15-1802 or entitled to classification as a county resident pursuant to ARS §15-1802.01.
-A student will be assessed out-of-state tuition until such time that documentation of status is received in the Office of Admissions and Records/Enrollment Services and (eligibility for) residency is confirmed.
+3009-546), a person who was not a citizen or legal resident of the United States or who is not lawfully present in the United States is not entitled to classification as an in-state student pursuant to ARS \$15-1802 or entitled to classification as a county resident pursuant to ARS \$15-1802.01.
+A student will be assessed out-of-state tuition until such time that documentation of lawful presence is received in the Office of Admissions and Records/Enrollment Services and (eligibility for) residency is confirmed.
 Documentation must be provided prior to the end of the term in which residency classification is being requested.
 Documentation received after the end of term will be used for residency determination in subsequent terms. - 3.
 In establishing domicile, the alien must not hold a visa that prohibits establishing domicile in this state.
 After meeting other domicile requirements, students holding valid, unexpired visas in the following categories may be classified as in-state students: - A Foreign Government Official or Adopted Child of a Permanent Resident - E Treaty Traders - G Principal Resident Representative of Recognized Foreign Member Government to International Staff

 - K Spouse or Child of Spouse of a U. S. Citizen, Fiancé or Child of Fiancé of U.S. Citizen - L Intracompany Transferee, or Spouse or Child - N6 NATO-6 - V Spouses and Dependent Children of Lawful Permanent Residents - 4.
 Students who hold a current visa and have submitted an I-485 to Citizenship and Immigration Services (CIS), may establish residency if other domicile requirements have been met.
 Residency eligibility for I-485 applicants may be considered one year after the date on the CIS Notice of Action letter (I-797) confirming application for permanent resident status.
 Students must provide required residency documentation in addition to the Notice of Action for residency consideration.
 In establishing domicile, the alien must be in a status that does not prohibit establishing domicile in this state for at least one year immediately preceding the official starting date of the semester.
-In the event that an alien student's parent is domiciled in this state and is allowed to claim the student as an exemption for state or federal tax purposes (3.c.i.2.a), the student's parent, in order to establish domicile, must hold a valid, unexpired visa in one of the categories listed in section 3 above.